 Worcester Polytechnic Institute

-- Data Science Assistantships: Graduate students in WPI’s data science programs are eligible for Graduate Student Assistantships (GSAs), Teaching Assistantships, and Research Assistantships.
-TAs receive a monthly stipend, tuition support for a maximum of 9 credits hours per semester, and health insurance.
+- Data Science Assistantships: Graduate students in WPI’s data science programs are eligible for graduate student assistantships (GSAs), teaching assistantships, and research assistantships.
+TAs receive stipends tuition support, and subsidized health insurance.

 Data Science Events in Massachusetts

-The Greater Boston area has many things: universities, bars, students, and data science meetups.
-There are groups centered on specific tools (e.g. Apache Spark), foci (e.g. Machine Learning, AI, Cognitive Computing, etc.), and fields (e.g. Bio-Entrepreneurs).
-As well as those just mentioned, here are 5 more to explore:
+The Greater Boston area has many things: universities, bars, students and data science meetups.
+There are groups centered on specific tools (e.g. Boston Data Technology), foci (e.g. Boston Machine Learning, Artificial Intelligence, Cognitive Computing, etc.), and fields (e.g. Bio-Entrepreneurs).
+As well as those just mentioned, here are five more to explore:

-- Data & Cognitive Developers – Boston: This meetup was formed with the backing of IBM.
-The free meetups are intended to give developers & data scientists the chance to work on solutions and tools in IBM’s Big Data portfolio.
+- Data, Cloud, and AI in Boston: This meetup was formed with the backing of IBM.
+The free meetups give developers and data scientists the chance to work on solutions and tools in IBM’s Big Data portfolio.

-- Boston Data Mining (BDM): Home to 3,500+ members, BDM is sponsored by Strata + Hadoop World, WeWork, and Open Data Science.
-It’s based in Cambridge and hosts talks and events on all kinds of topics related to data mining/science.
-A similar group is The Data Scientist.
+- ODSC AI Boston: Home to 5,600+ members, ODSC AI Boston is based in Cambridge and hosts talks and events on all kinds of topics related to data mining/science.

-- Boston Predictive Analytics: Founded in 2010, BPA organizes a number of lectures, tutorials, and workshops (especially in R).
+- AI Performance Engineering Invite: This meetup organizes lectures, tutorials and workshops.
 Topics can cover everything from machine learning to social media.

-- Western Mass Statistics and Data Science: Targeted towards folks in the Pioneer Valley and Five College Area, this group has evolved into an all-purpose meetup, hosting and cross-listing public talks and events.
+- Western Mass Statistics and Data Science: Targeted to folks in the Pioneer Valley and Five College Area, this group has evolved into an all-purpose meetup, hosting and cross-listing public talks and events.

-Thanks to its position on the coast, major data science conferences (e.g. Strata Data Conference, Predictive Analytics World, IEEE Conferences, SIGKDD, The Machine Learning Conference, etc.) and focused forums (e.g. PAPIs.io) often stop in Boston.
-Check KDNuggets for info on upcoming events.
+Major data science conferences (e.g., Predictive Analytics World, IEEE Conferences, The Machine Learning Conference, etc.) and focused forums often stop in Boston.
 If you’re pursuing a master’s degree or PhD in the Bay State, you may also be interested in:

 - MIT Sloan Sports Analytics Conference: If you’re into analytics and sports science, this is the place to be.
 Along with workshops and talks, there’s a Startup Trade Show, a First Pitch Case Competition, a Hackathon, and a whole lot more.

-- Open Data Science Conference (ODSC) East: ODSC regularly alights in Boston for its annual weekend conference.
-There are talks, in-depth workshops, tutorial sessions, and lots of networking opportunities, as well as a popular Saturday after party.
+- Open Data Science Conference (ODSC) AI East: ODSC alights in Boston for its annual conference.
+There are talks, in-depth workshops, tutorial sessions, and lots of networking.

 Data Science Jobs in Massachusetts

 - MIT and Harvard form the nuclei of a major technology hub in Cambridge.
-Google and Amazon have offices here, right down the road from the Microsoft N.E.R.D Center.
+Google and Amazon have offices here.

 In addition, Massachusetts is world-renowned for its medical institutions.
 If you’re intrigued by the intersection of data science and biotechnology/healthcare, you’re in the right place.
-According to Research America, Massachusetts ranks #2 in states that receive the most NIH funding and #2 in funding from the Agency for Healthcare Research and Quality, as of fiscal year 2017.
+Massachusetts is also world-renowned for its medical and life sciences ecosystem, which drives steady demand for professionals who can work at the intersection of data, healthcare, and biotechnology.

 Data Scientist Salaries in Massachusetts